finmath/climate-school-exercises/README.md

 This repository contains some elementary experiments related to the DICE model, stochastic interest rates models and combinations thereof.

-The experiments are associated with a session at the *Munich Climate School* on *Climate Models and Interest Rate Risk*.

-**Note:** The repository may get some updates/improvements after the climate school.
+The experiments are associated with a session at the *Munich Climate School* on *Climate Models and Interest Rate Risk*. **Note:** The repository may get some updates/improvements after the climate school.

+The session will first discuss the theory and intuition behind integrated assessment models (IAMs)—the coupling of a physical climate model with an economic model.
+We will then combine the IAM with (stochastic) interest-rate models to analyze the effect of discounting.

+To make these ideas tangible, we use a full open-source implementation of the DICE model together with several interest-rate models and Monte Carlo simulation.
+This enables hands-on numerical experiments and, if you like, code exploration.

+There are three ways to participate:

+- **Lecture mode**: you simply follow the presentation — nothing required on your side.

+- **Gaming mode**: you download the executable program and run the graphical user interface to play with scenarios and parameters.

+- **Developer mode**: import the code into an IDE to inspect, run, and extend the implementation.

+Note: Programming experience is not required for lecture or gaming mode.
+The hands-on part is optional.
+If you’d like to run the code during the session, see optional setup below.

 ## Presentation